dymodi/dymodi.github.io/Literature-Reviews/Sensing/Scene-Ambience-Sensing-Monitoring-Related-Works.md

 ---
-author: Yi DING
-layout: post
+layout: single
-title: Related Works of Context/Scene/Ambience Sensing/Monitoring
+title: "Related Works of Context/Scene/Ambience Sensing/Monitoring"
+permalink: /Literature-Reviews/Sensing/Scene-Ambience-Sensing-Monitoring-Related-Works/
+classes: wide
+author_profile: true
-date: May 6, 2019
+date: 19/5/6
 ---

 Context/Scene/Ambience Sensing/Monitoring and Context Sharing are related topics.

 We may need to broaden the scope (Walkway) and consider some industrial progress.

 Localization is a special type of context and related works on localization can be found [here](https://dymodi.github.io/Research/Literature-Reviews/Indoor-Localization-Related-Works).

 **Keyword**